Table of Contents

 Attachments support.
 Optionally make attachments only visible to and downloadable by the ticket owner and the support staff, even on public tickets.

-Manager notes, for keeping private notes visible only to support staff and store them encrypted in your database.
+Manager notes, for keeping private notes visible only to support staff.

 Pre-filled new ticket body, customisable per support category, guiding the user to enter all the necessary information you need to help them.